mcpcpc/mcpcpc.github.io/_posts/2021-02-12-9front-netcat-irc.md

 ---
 layout: post
-title: "netcat - The One True IRC Client"
+title: "Netcat: The One True IRC Client"
 description: A justification for using netcat as an IRC client, including an example IRC client wrapper script.
 ---

-I am writing this after having spent the past year developing a "more than functional" C-based IRC client, `kirc`, and reflecting on my journey up until this point.
-The ugly truth is that `kirc` was never the IRC client I *wanted* to develope.
+I am writing this after having spent the past year developing a "more than functional" C-based IRC client, [kirc](http://github.com/mcpcp/kirc), and reflecting on my journey up until this point.
+The ugly truth is that kirc was never the IRC client I *wanted* to develope.
 Instead, it became the client I *needed* to develope in order to enhance my understanding of the C-programming language and [RFC1459](https://tools.ietf.org/html/rfc1459) protocol.
 Now, having grown accustomed to working and manipulating the raw IRC data stream, I can finally revisit the question that started me on this journey, which is *what makes an ideal IRC client*?

 ## Essential Characteristics